alesteromeria/devops-exercises/topics/ansible/README.md

 #### Ansible - Variables

 <details>
-<summary>Modify the following task to use a variable instead of the value "zlib" and have "zlib" as the default in case the variable is not defined
+<summary><b>Modify the following task to use a variable instead of the value "zlib" and have "zlib" as the default in case the variable is not defined

 ```
 - name: Install a package